jdan/thatjdanisso.cool/articles/2015-03-28-clicking-with-a-keyboard.md

 ![VoiceOver for Mac describing the button as "Display, button"](/img/voiceover.png)

-Letting users with screen readers know that "Display" corresponds to a button that they can then activate with either their enter key or space bar.
+Letting users with screen readers know that "Display" corresponds to a button that can be activated with either their enter key or space bar.

-So go forth and prevent your contemporaries from skipping the semantic markup, make sure your buttons play nicely with the keyboard, and stop trying to copy behavior provided to you **for free**.
+So go forth and prevent your contemporaries from skipping the semantic markup, make sure your buttons play nicely with the keyboard, and stop trying to copy browser behavior provided to you **for free**.

 It doesn't take much, but it makes a big difference.